CxELabs/M365HOL/instructions.md

-## Delegate user group administration
+## Delegate User Group Administration

 In this lab, we are going to delegate the management of US employees to a new administrator (**mcasadminUS**).
 This administrator will only see those users alerts and activities for the users bieing members of the group **US employees**.